Biden meets top Ukrainian officials in Poland | MarketScreener

-Biden dropped in on a meeting between meeting between Ukraine's Foreign Minister Dmytro Kuleba and Defense Minister Oleksii Reznikov and Secretary of State Anthony Blinken and Defense Secretary Lloyd Austin.
+Biden dropped in on a meeting between Ukraine's Foreign Minister Dmytro Kuleba and Defense Minister Oleksii Reznikov and Secretary of State Anthony Blinken and Defense Secretary Lloyd Austin.

-The United States expressed "unwavering commitment to Ukraine's sovereignty and territorial integrity," State Department spokesman Ned Price said.

-Kuleba told reporters that Ukraine had received additional security pledges from the United States on developing defence co-operation.
+Ukraine had received additional security pledges from the United States on developing defence co-operation, Kuleba told reporters, while Reznikov expressed "cautious optimism" following the meeting with Biden.

-Later in the day Biden will give what his aides have billed as a major speech.
+"President Biden said what is happening in Ukraine will change the history of the 21st century, and we will work together to ensure that this change is in our favour, in Ukraine's favour, in the favour of the democratic world," Kuleba told Ukrainian national television soon after.

+After a separate meeting with his Polish counterpart, Andrzej Duda, Biden called for "constant contact" between the United States and Poland, and reiterated Washington's "sacred" commitment to security guarantees within NATO, of which Poland is a member.

+Ukraine is not a member of NATO, and the United States is wary of getting dragged into direct confrontation with Russia, but with the war at the borders of the defence alliance, Washington has pledged to defend every inch of NATO territory.

-The White House said that Biden "will deliver remarks on the united efforts of the free world to support the people of Ukraine, hold Russia accountable for its brutal war, and defend a future that is rooted in democratic principles".
+The White House said that in a speech in Warsaw later on Saturday Biden "will deliver remarks on the united efforts of the free world to support the people of Ukraine, hold Russia accountable for its brutal war, and defend a future that is rooted in democratic principles".

-Biden has held three days of emergency meetings with allies in the G7, Europe and NATO, and visited with U.S. troops in Poland on Friday.
-He met Polish President Andrzej Duda on Saturday.
+Biden has held three days of meetings with allies in the G7, Europe and NATO, and visited with U.S. troops in Poland on Friday.

-Biden is also scheduled to visit a refugee reception centre at Warsaw's national stadium.
+In Warsaw, he also visited a refugee reception centre at the national stadium.
 More than 2 million people have fled the war to Poland, out of the roughly 3.8 million who have left Ukraine all together.

-President Vladimir Putin's Feb.
-24 invasion of Ukraine, which Russia calls a "special operation", has tested NATO and the West's ability to unite in the face of a war at the borders of NATO countries.
+Standing outside, Hanna Kharkovetz, a 27-year-old from the northern Ukrainian city of Kharkiv, expressed frustation the world was not doing enough to help.

+"I don't know what he wants to ask us here.
+If Biden went to Kyiv ... that would be better than speaking here with me," she said as she waited to register her mother for a Polish national ID number.

 WARPLANES